mfukushim/map-traveler-mcp/README.md

         "sd_key":"(or Stability.ai image generation API key",
         "pixAi_modelId": "(Optional: pixAi ModelId, if not set use default model 1648918127446573124 ", "comfy_url": "(Option: Generate image using ComfyUI API at specified URL.
-Example: http://192.168.1.100:8188)", "comfy_workflow_t2i": "(Optional: Path to API workflow file when using text to image with ComfyUI)", "comfy_workflow_i2i": "(Optional: Path of API workflow file when image to image in ComfyUI)", "comfy_params": "(Optional: Variable values to send to the workflow via comfyUI API)", "fixed_model_prompt": "(Optional: Fixed avatar generation prompt.
+Example: http://192.168.1.100:8188)", "comfy_workflow_t2i": "(Optional: Path to API workflow file when using text to image with ComfyUI.
+If not specified: assets/comfy/t2i_sample.json)", "comfy_workflow_i2i": "(Optional: Path of API workflow file when image to image in ComfyUI.
+If not specified: assets/comfy/i2i_sample.json)", "comfy_params": "(Optional: Variable values to send to the workflow via comfyUI API)", "fixed_model_prompt": "(Optional: Fixed avatar generation prompt.
 You will no longer be able to change your avatar during conversations.)", "bodyAreaRatio": "(Optional: Acceptable avatar image area ratio. default 0.042)",